Board of Trustees v2

 Mark is based in Melbourne.

-Brigadier Alison Creagh was appointed as a trustee of the Commando Welfare Trust in April 2019.
+Brigadier Alison Creagh AM CSC, was appointed as a trustee of the Commando Welfare Trust in April 2019.

 She is Chair of the ACT Ministerial Advisory Council for Veterans and their Families and is a Non-Executive Director of The Hospital Research Foundation, The Road Home and Veterans Film Festival.
 Alison chairs the Board of Governors for The Road Home and is President of Rowing ACT.